midnightntwrk/midnight-trusted-setup/README.md

 During the Midnight Network's ceremony, the Filecoin SRS will be re-randomized (or updated) multiple times by various participants.
-Each update generates not only a new SRS but also an update proof.
-This proof verifies that the previous SRS was used correctly in the update process.
+Each update generates not only a new SRS but also an update proof, which proves that the previous SRS was used correctly in the update process.
 The chain of update proofs will be stored in the `proofs/` directory of this repository.